bettis007/v-nomp/zebra-instructions.md

 These fixes disable mining pool operator payments and miner payments: they just pay to the address configured for the node.

+## Install, run, and sync Zebra

+1. TODO: link to Zebra install instructions
+2. Configure `zebrad.toml`:
+    a. change the `network.network` config to `Testnet`
+    b. add your testnet transparent address in `mining.miner_address`, or you can use the ZF testnet address `t27eWDgjFYJGVXmzrXeVjnb5J3uXDM9xH9v`
+4. TODO: link to Zebra run instructions
+5. Wait a few hours for Zebra to sync to the testnet tip (on mainnet this takes 2-3 days)

 ## Install and run a mining pool

 Install dependencies: